toblum/McLighting/clients/AutoHotKey/README.md

 The script is not aware of the current state of the McLighting server and will override what is currently being displayed with its own internal values.

-This was developed on Windows 7.
-The notification balloons look best and update in real time on Windows 7.
-On Windows 10, I reccommend changing the notification settings for AutoHotKey to not play a sound when they arrive.
-You must open the notification center on windows 10 to see the notifications in real time.
+This has been tested on windows 7 and windows 10.
+Set the notificationTime variable to the time in seconds that you want the notification to stay on the screen.
+You can prevent notifications from appearing by setting the notificationEnable variable to false.

 The shortcuts only work on the numberpad and only when num lock is on!
 If you don't have a numberpad you must change the shortcuts to something else.
 Just be aware that you might be overrriding previously existing shortcuts!
 Here is the list of windows shortcuts: https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts